rjwats/esp8266-react/README.md

 Provides many of the features required for IoT projects:

-* Configurable WiFi - Network scanner and WiFi connection screen
+* Configurable WiFi - Network scanner and WiFi configuration screen
 * Configurable Access Point - Can be continuous or automatically enabled when WiFi connection fails
 * Network Time - Synchronization with NTP
 * Remote Firmware Updates - Enable secured OTA updates